November 19, 2021 | Erin Bluvas, email@example.com

 Giannouchos joined the Department of Health Services Policy and Management this fall with nearly 30 peer-reviewed publications to his name and many more in preparation or planning stages as he launches his research program.
 He also looks forward to teaching courses in health economics, health insurance, health technology assessment and health services research methods.

-"We enjoyed a fantastic recruiting pool of applicants for our most recent faculty search, and we were impressed by the potential that Dr. Giannouchos represented," says James Hardin, Associate Dean of Faculty Affairs and Curriculum and Interim Chair for the Department of Health Services Policy and Management.
+"We enjoyed a fantastic recruiting pool of applicants for our most recent faculty search, and we were impressed by the potential that Dr. Giannouchos represented," says James Hardin, Associate Dean of Faculty Affairs and Curriculum and Interim HSPM Chair.
 "He has a strong background in areas of interest to our department.
-We are very pleased that he has joined us and we are excited about the potential projects he will bring to our campus."
+We are very pleased that he has joined us, and we are excited about the potential projects he will bring to our campus."